stormpython/jubilee/README.md

 npm install && bower install
 ```

-Run Grunt with grunt.
+Run Grunt with `grunt`.
 That's it!